 1. Your Ideal Client Spends Money to Solve This Problem

-Think about the service you offer and the problem you solve.
+Think about the accounting services you offer and the problem you solve.
 Does your ideal client realize they have the specific problem you solve?
 If so, do they already spend money trying to fix it?
-Or did you become aware a gap and you’ve developed a solution.
+Or, did you become aware a gap and your accounting services offers a solution.

 - Problem.
-Your ideal client struggles with a specific problem.
+Your ideal client struggles with a specific problem regarding their financials.